nestor-chan/KidCoding-PHP/README.md

 * DynFrontPage - Create a php landing page that generate link based on existing code in the directory

 * TicTacToe - Playing with random and display
+* Embaded ads - Putting ads in to all php codes.